Categories

 4. What is something you always wish you had done?

-My dad served four years in the Air Force, stationed most of that time in Germany.
-While there, he traveled throughout Europe.
-My parents spent their retirement years traveling the entire lower forty-eight states.
+My dad served four years in the United States Air Force, stationed most of that time in Germany.
+He traveled throughout Europe while he was there.
+My parents spent their retirement years sight-seeing throughout the entire lower forty-eight states.
 He saw a lot; he lived a lot.
 What did he always wish he had done?

 Actually, have you ever asked yourself that question?
 It’s popular now to have a bucket list of what you want to do before you “kick the bucket.”
 Why make a list?
 Is there something you’ve always wanted to do?
 Listen to Nike: Just do it.